nico989/dncs-lab/README.md

 5 packets transmitted, 5 received, 0% packet loss, time 4006ms
 rtt min/avg/max/mdev = 0.961/2.289/3.965/1.056 ms
 ```
-Which confirms that host-b is reacheable by host-a.
+Which it confirms that host-b is reacheable by host-a.

-Then you can test the viceversa, that is host-a is reacheable by host-b:
+Then you can test that host-a is reacheable by host-b:
 ```
 ~/dncs-lab$ vagrant ssh host-b vagrant@host-b:~$ ping 192.168.1.2